Continuous Audio Language Models: Related Work

 \looseness=-1 In audio, the approach of MAR has been adapted for the task of Text-to-Speech (TTS) synthesis.
 SALAD \citep{salad} introduces a zero-shot TTS model that operates on continuous speech representations using a per-token latent diffusion process.
 By leveraging semantic tokens for contextual information and determining synthesis stopping points, SALAD achieves improved intelligibility and audio quality without relying on quantization.
 Similarly, DiTAR \citep{ditar} presents a patch-based autoregressive framework combining a language model with a diffusion transformer for speech generation.
 This approach models dependencies between aggregated local patches of continuous tokens, using a causal language model to produce embeddings, which, along with previous patches, serve as inputs to a bidirectional diffusion transformer that predicts the next patch.
 The authors observe that providing local context through patching was determinant to improve their model, which corroborates what we observe with the introduction of a short context transformer into our model.
-While these two studies focus on TTS modeling, we extend the method to music.
 In \citet{sony_trick}, the authors apply the MAR framework to music generation using a relatively small dataset comprising 20,000 single-instrument stems, training their model on 10-second excerpts on top of their continuous compression model Music2Latent \citep{music2latent}.
 They introduce a method for noise augmentation of the data that allows the model to avoid error accumulation.
 However, we notice that scaling to a more complex and diverse dataset consisting of full musical pieces makes their approach struggle to maintain high-quality generation on longer sequences.
 To address these challenges, we propose novel strategies that enhance generation quality while also improving inference efficiency.
 Finally, Music2Latent2~\citep{music2latent2} explores combining autoregressive and consistency modeling but for compression.
+IMPACT \citep{impact} explores MAR decoding for text-to-audio generation and sets a new standard for short latency models on the AudioCaps \citep{audiocaps} benchmark.
+More recently, MingUni-Audio \citep{ming_uni_audio} shows that continuous speech language models can scale to 20B Mixture of Experts models with 3B active parameters.

+Some other autoregressive speech models work in the continuous domain thanks to spectral representations such as MELLE \citep{melle} for TTS and Flow-Omni \citep{flow_omni} for speech-to-speech conversation.